Thavarshan/secret-loader/README.md

-# Secrets Loader 🔐
+# 🔐 Secrets Loader

-**Secrets-Loader** is a script to load environment variables from secret stores like AWS SSM and CloudFormation directly into your `.env` file.
+**Secrets-Loader** is a Bash script designed to securely load environment variables from secret stores like AWS SSM and CloudFormation directly into your `.env` file.
 This tool simplifies the management of environment variables by securely fetching secrets for local development, testing, and production environments, ensuring sensitive data stays out of version control.

 ---

 ## Features

-- **Automated secret loading**: Fetch secrets from AWS SSM and CloudFormation by specifying paths in your `.env` file using a simple syntax.
+- **Automated secret loading**: Fetch secrets from AWS SSM and CloudFormation by specifying paths in your `.env` file using simple syntax (`ssm:` for SSM parameters, `cf:` for CloudFormation outputs).
-- **Security-first approach**: Keep sensitive information, like API keys and credentials, out of your `.env` files and version control.
+- **Security-first approach**: Keep sensitive information, such as API keys and credentials, out of your `.env` files and version control by fetching them dynamically.
-- **Single-command execution**: Run a single shell command to update your `.env` file with secrets from your preferred secret store.
+- **Single-command execution**: Load your secrets into your environment with a single command, making it seamless for development and deployment environments.
+- **Graceful error handling**: Warnings are displayed if secrets cannot be fetched, but the script continues processing other secrets.
-- **Extensible design**: Support for additional secret management systems can easily be added using custom prefixes.
+- **Extensible design**: New secret management systems can easily be integrated by adding custom prefixes.

 ---